-13. Read and interpret the results in the C (control) and T (test) windows.
+12. Read and interpret the results in the C (control) and T (test) windows.

-14. How to read and interpret the results:
+13. How to read and interpret the results:

 Result Decide Comment INVALID test: No line in control window C. Repeat the test with a new unopened test kit Control window C must always have a red line.
 If it does not, the test is damaged.
 The results are INVALID.
-POSITIVE: Red line in control window C AND Child has The test is POSITIVE even if the red line in test window T is faint.
-Red line in test window T. MALARIA See the example in above test.
-NEGATIVE: To confirm that the test is Red line in control window C AND Child has NO MALARIA NEGATIVE, be sure to wait the full 15 minutes NO red line in test window T. after adding the buffer.
+POSITIVE: Red line in control window C AND Red line in test window T. See the example in above test.
+Child has MALARIA The test is POSITIVE even if the red line in test window T is faint.
+NEGATIVE: Red line in control window C AND NO red line in test window T. Child has NO MALARIA To confirm that the test is NEGATIVE, be sure to wait the full 20 minutes after adding the buffer.

-15. Dispose of the gloves, spirit swab, desiccant sachet, and packaging in a non-sharps waste container.
+14. Dispose off the gloves, spirit swab, desiccant sachet, and packaging in a non-sharps waste container.
 Wash your hands with soap and water.